Wednesday, January 30, 2008

 Now this is Sandra again.
 I've heard often that "eeny, meenie, miney, mo" is from some forgotten counting system of ancient days.
 Why not?
 Makes sense.

 But reading at the link above, there was mention of those numbers being used also by older women to count their rows of knitting and to amuse children.
-Because of that I propose an idea (and if anyone knows of documentation that I'm right, woohoo!): I think the "counting sheep" tradition is probably from this, and further I'm going to venture to guess that there was a tune or chanting rhythm that went with that counting and that parents or grandparents "counted sheep" until a child fell asleep, like a lullabye, and that children could do it too.
+Because of that I propose an idea (and if anyone knows of documentation that I'm right, woohoo!): I think the "counting sheep" tradition is probably from this, and further I'm going to venture to guess that there was a tune or chanting rhythm that went with that counting and that parents or grandparents "counted sheep" until a child fell asleep, like a lullaby, and that children could do it too.

 Counting sheep with regular numbers seems goofy, and few people know much about sheep anyway.
 But in sheep-raising areas, with traditional counting schemes, starting over every time you get to 20, it could be very lulling and comforting (and boring, and possibly musical).